STEVE CHAPMAN OF THE CHICAGO TRIBUNE CONFIRMS DR. REX CURRY'S HISTORICAL DISCOVERIES

 salute of the National Socialist German Workers' Party?
 He did not dispute

-that his audience (and the Chicago audience) would be surprised to learn
+that his audience (and the Chicago audience) would be surprised to learn about

 Chapman joined the Chicago Tribune in 1981 from the New Republic magazine,

 where he was an associate editor.
-He has contributed articles to several
+He has contributed articles to several national

-to readers about the pledge's putrid past and their rights under the law.
+readers about the pledge's putrid past and their rights under the law.

 Chapman was informed that Illinois law states that the Pledge will be robotically